oxarbitrage/worker-proposals/elasticsearch-plugin.md

 You can put this as a service, the binary haves a `--deamon` option, can run inside `screen` or any other option that suits you in order to keep the database running.

+Please note ES does not run a the root user, if you are a root user you need to first make a normal user account by:

+`adduser elastic`

+After created: `su elastic`.
+Execute the `wget` and `unzip` commands from above as normal user.

 ### Install curl

 We need curl to send requests from the c++ plugin into the ES database: